Kickflip/kickflip-docs/README.md

 ## [API](web/README.md)

-This is for applications which use.
+This is for applications which use the Kickflip API.
 You may also be interested in the [python client source code](http://github.com/Kickflip/python-kickflip).